Carreau/phd-dissertation/parts/part1.rst

     G &= \frac{\tau_{xy}}{\gamma_{xy}} \\
       & = \frac{   F/S }{   \Delta x / l        }

-.. .. _fgm:
-.. .. figure:: /figs/shearm.png
-..     :width: 50%
-..
-..
-Schematic of deformation for the shear modulus.

 In which :math:`\tau_{xy}` is the shear stress, :math:`\gamma_{xy}` is the shear strain, :math:`F` is the applied force on the cross section of the material :math:`S`. :math:`l` is the thickness of the material and :math:`\Delta x` is the